ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_posts/2023-01-24-ICHG-Beacon-Discovery-workshop.md

 <!--more-->

-The hands-on training course aims to provide knowledge about what is Beacon, how was it developed and which are the three different scenarios that can be faced by an institution that wants to deploy a Beacon.
+The training courses aim to provide knowledge about what is Beacon, how was it developed and which are the three different scenarios that can be faced by an institution that wants to deploy a Beacon.

 ## 26th February: "How to make sensitive data discoverable", hosted by the CINECA project
 This training course will take place within the framework of the ["Federated data analysis workshop"](https://www.cineca-project.eu/news-events-all/federated-data-analysis-workshop), organised by the CINECA project.